daniel-yj-yang/distance-metric/README.md

 ## 7. <a href="https://en.wikipedia.org/wiki/Minkowski_distance">Minkowski distance</a>

-A generalization of both the Euclidean distance and the Manhattan distance in a normed vector space, used in kNN algorithm.
+A generalization of both the Euclidean distance and the Manhattan distance in a normed vector space, used in kNN algorithm (In KNeighborsClassifier from sklearn, the default metric is minkowski with p=2, which is equivalent to the standard Euclidean metric).

 <p align="center">
 <img src="./images/Minkowski_distance.png" width="500px"><br/>